Last Updated: February 01, 2021

 In a similar manner, Mathematics has had a difference from 20.8 to 20.5.
 Reading has had a decrease from 21.4 to 21.3 along with Science where it decreased from 20.9 to 20.8.
 Now, considering the composite score

-, it saw some minor decreases and increases but overall changed only from a 21.0 to 20.8.
+, it saw some minor decreases and increases but changed only from 21.0 to 20.8.

 From this, it can be inferred that a good ACT score is almost always the same.
-An aspirant can, to be on the safer side, assume a number slightly higher than the average to get into a decent college/ university.
-It should be understood that preparing for ACT means preparing for a composite score that your desired college/university mandates necessary.
+An aspirant can, to be on the safer side, assume a number slightly higher than the average to get into a decent college/university.
+It should be understood that preparing for ACT means preparing for a composite score that the candidate’s desired college/university mandates necessary.

-Strategies to follow If My ACT Score is Low
+Strategies to Follow if ACT Score is Low

-In case you receive a grade that is way below the 25% percentile, it should be understood that the ACT test is only one form of application that can be provided at a college/ university.
-There are other examinations that can be taken which might showcase your skills better since English, Mathematics, Reading and Science are not the only subjects of importance.
+In case one receives a grade that is way below the 25% percentile, it should be understood that the ACT test is only one form of application that can be provided at a college/university.
+There are other examinations that can be taken that might showcase their skills better since English, Mathematics, Reading, and Science are not the only subjects of importance.

 Putting in extra effort into schoolwork and gaining an exemplary grade in tough subjects along with a display of exceptional extracurricular skills will be an added bonus in getting admission into colleges of good reputation.
 These performances may be backed up with genuine letters of recommendation and a concisely worded college application which would definitely bypass a lower ACT grade.